-No Leave C blank.
-Go to D. Yes Read on.
+No Leave label C blank.
+Go to label D.

-Write at C the value (on 30 June 2022) of life insurance policies owned by the SMSF that were issued by an organisation registered under the Life Insurance Act 1995.
+Write at label C the value (on 30 June 2023) of life insurance policies owned by the SMSF that were issued by an organisation registered under the Life Insurance Act 1995.

-Do not include at C the value of insurance policies that are held on trust under a limited recourse borrowing arrangement (write the value of these at J6 Other in 15b).
+Do not include at label C the value of insurance policies that are held on trust under a limited recourse borrowing arrangement (write the value of these at label J6 Other in item 15b).